zowe/docs-site/docs/user-guide/systemrequirements.md

 # System requirements

-When you install Zowe on z/OS there are two parts.
-The first installs the Zowe Application Framework, the API Mediation Layer, and a number of micro services that provide capability to both.
-The second part of the install created an angel process that is an APF authorized server used by Zowe.

-The Zowe CLI is not installed on z/OS and runs on a desktop computer.
-Before installing Zowe, ensure that your environment meets all of the prerequisites.
+Before installing Zowe, ensure that your environment meets the prerequisites.

 **z/OS host requirements (for all components):**